 There are lots of steps that go into planning a successful crowdfunding campaign, but choosing the platform that best fits your project, goals, and resources is the first.
 You’ll also need to create a compelling ask, choose rewards that motivate donations, and plan a marketing campaign that gets your project seen, shared, and funded.

 Which crowdfunding platform are you planning to use to fund your project, and why?
-Share your story in the comments and visit the link below to find out more about how you can ride the tide of success with your own campaign!
+Share your story in the comments, and visit our free course, Crowdfunding for Musicians, to find out how you can ride the tide of success with your own campaign!